Mushroomhead

 Mushroomhead is an American heavy metal band from Cleveland, Ohio.
 Formed in 1993 in the Cleveland Warehouse District, the band is known for their avant-garde sound and horror film-inspired imagery which features masks and costumes as well as their unique live shows usually performed at smaller venues.

 Since the band's formation, Mushroomhead has experienced numerous lineup changes, with water drummer, keyboardist, DJ and visual designer Steve "Skinny" Felton being the sole consistent member.
-Other members include vocalists Steve Rauckhorst, Jackie LaPonza and Scott "Strike" Beck, guitarists Dave "Gravy" Felton and Joe "Jenkins" Gaal, bassist/keyboardist Ryan "Dr. F" Farrell, drummer Aydin Kerr, and water drummers Jordan Gannon and Simon Kanaris.
+Other members include vocalists Steve Rauckhorst, Jackie LaPonza and Scott "Strike" Beck, guitarists Dave "Gravy" Felton and Joe "Jenkins" Gaal, bassist Joel Karschner, drummer Aydin Kerr, and water drummers Jordan Gannon and Simon Kanaris.
 Previous vocalists include Jeffrey Nothing, Jason "J Mann" Popson and Waylon Reavis.

 History

 Debut album, Superbuick and M3 (1993–2000)

 In 1993, Mushroomhead was established as a side project.
 To differentiate itself from the members' existing bands and to dispel any misconceptions about the group's sound and musical content, Mushroomhead used costumes, masks, and pseudonyms.
 Mushroomhead played its first show in 1993.
 Days later, the octet found itself on stage alongside established metal band Gwar.
 "We played our first show on a Saturday" said the band's drummer, Skinny, in an article for Mushroomhead's official website.
 "Three days later, we got a call to play with Gwar at the Cleveland Agora in front of 2,000 people – our second show ever!".

 In 1995, Mushroomhead released a self-financed debut album, Mushroomhead, with their own record label, Filthy Hands Co. (previously known as Shroomco Records and later on, MRH Records).
 For the members, Mushroomhead became a priority with their original bands breaking-up.
 Although the line-up saw many changes throughout the 1990s, the band stayed active, steadily releasing music and gaining followers.
 In 1996, they released Superbuick.
 In 1999, Mushroomhead released M3, which was the final album self-financed and self-released by the band.